-	In general, the Hindu diet allows all vegetables and fruit.
-However, some Hindus do not eat plants with a strong smell.
-Such as onion, garlic, shallots, or leeks.
+In general, the Hindu diet allows all vegetables and fruits.
+However, some Hindus do not eat plants with a strong smell, such as onion, garlic, shallots, or leeks.

-In general, Hindus can eat any type of grain.
-Rice.
-Pasta.
-Couscous.
-Quinoa.
-Amaranth.
-The same applies to bakery products and bread.
-Hindus can eat pizza too.
+In general, Hindus can eat any type of grain, such as rice, pasta, couscous, quinoa, and amaranth.
+The same applies to bakery products, bread, and pizza.

 Hindus can normally consume oil, vinegar, salt, and spices.
-Hindus that do not consume alcohol may not consume wine vinegar.
+Hindus that do not consume alcohol usually do not eat wine vinegar.

 A Hindu diet can include most types of sweets or desserts.